 You may be able to cross several venues off your list before you visit.
-If the site doesn’t meet your needs when it comes to these questions, it’s time to move on.
+If the site doesn’t meet your needs regarding these questions, it’s time to move on.

 Is the venue going to be able to hold all the friends and family you want to share your beautiful day with?
 If the venue isn’t large enough, it simply won’t work.
-If you’re not sure how many people you’ll be inviting, calling a venue might be premature.
+If you’re unsure how many people you’ll invite, calling a venue might be premature.
 Make sure you have at least a ballpark idea of how many guests you expect to invite before you contact a venue.

 With that number in mind, ask the venue:

-What is the average price for a wedding with x-number of guests at your venue?
+What is the average price for a wedding with an x-number of guests at your venue?